Telephone numbers in Australia: Fixed-line telephone numbers

 Within Australia, dialing a number in another area requires dialing the trunk code 0, followed by the area code, and then the local number.

 In major centres, the first four digits specify the CCA (Call Collection Area, also known as an exchange), and the remaining digits specify a number at that exchange, up to 10,000 of which may be connected.
-Smaller exchanges in more remote areas may have fewer than hundred connected numbers.
+Smaller exchanges in more remote areas may have fewer than a hundred connected numbers.

 To access numbers in the same area, it is necessary to dial only the eight digits concerned.
 To access a number in another area it is first necessary to dial the trunk code of 0, followed by the area code (2, 3, 7 or 8) and then the specific local number.

 Area code boundaries do not follow state/territory boundaries precisely.
 Notable are the part of New South Wales around Broken Hill (a large part of the state's area but less than 1% of its population), which uses 08) 80xx numbers, and Wodonga, which is in Victoria but is within the New South Wales area code (02).
 Similarly, New South Wales border towns including Deniliquin and Buronga are within the Southeast (Victorian) area code (03), and Tweed Heads within the Northeast (Queensland) area code (07).
 Physical exchanges can be allocated one or more prefixes and modern technology allows sub-sets of these number ranges to be allocated to switching entities located at a distance from the exchange in which their controlling terminal is located.

 Landlines use a dialing plan that makes dialing of the area code optional for calls with the same area code for the caller and the destination.